ascherry/cherry-portfolio/FinalProject_Cherry.md

 * Numbers regarding total opera attendance in the 2018/2019 Season come from Opera America’s Annual Field Report for the FY18.
 The report can be downloaded at <a href="https://www.operaamerica.org/files/oadocs/financials/FY18_AFR.pdf" target="_blank">https://www.operaamerica.org/files/oadocs/financials/FY18_AFR.pdf</a>.
 Because I intend to use this number as a callout, I did not put it into any specific spreadsheets.

+* Overall arts attendance numbers come from the Americans for the Arts Survey on Public Participation in the Arts.
+I will use both the 2012 and 2017 reports to pull data to graph  trends over a longer period of time.
+The Appendix Tables and Report for 2017 is available at
+<a href="https://www.arts.gov/publications/state-level-estimates-arts-participation-patterns-2017-2018" target="_blank">https://www.arts.gov/publications/state-level-estimates-arts-participation-patterns-2017-2018</a> and the 2012 report/data are available at <a href="https://www.arts.gov/publications/decade-arts-engagement-findings-survey-public-participation-arts-2002-2012" target="_blank">https://www.arts.gov/publications/decade-arts-engagement-findings-survey-public-participation-arts-2002-2012</a>.
+Again, I compiled the most pertinent data into an excel spreadsheet, which is accessible <a href="https://drive.google.com/file/d/1e_POUem3f9vFX4clKzYeaJPQBEge1XkS/view?usp=sharing" target="_blank">here.</a>.

+* Data regarding the top motivators and barriers to the arts is compiled by LaPlaca Cohen and published in the Culture Track ‘17 report.
+The report along with supporting and raw data is available on their website at  (<a href="https://culturetrack.com/research/reports/" target="_blank">https://culturetrack.com/research/reports/</a>).
+I will use this data to highlight the reasons why opera attendance is declining and show how the field is working to motivate and engage attendance.

+* Data regarding public opinion on the arts was collected through an Americans for the Arts poll in 2018.
+This data indicates that people do enjoy and “have fun” at arts events, which plays into the top motivator of opera attendance.
+This data is available online a t<a href="https://www.operaamerica.org" target="_blank">https://www.americansforthearts.org/by-program/reports-and-data/research-studies-publications/public-opinion-poll.</a>

+* To show how much opera content is available, I will show the numbers of total performances and productions in the 2018-2019 season, which comes from Opera America’s Annual Field Report for the FY18.
+The report can be downloaded at https://www.operaamerica.org/files/oadocs/financials/FY18_AFR.pdf.
+This will be explained more than charted, so I did not move it into an excel sheet.

+* To get data regarding the number of premieres and new opera companies created over the past 2 decades, I compiled a spreadsheet using information for Opera America’s North American works database (
+<a href="https://www.operaamerica.org/applications/NorthAmerican/timeLine.aspx" target="_blank">https://www.operaamerica.org/applications/NorthAmerican/timeLine.aspx</a>).
+I clicked through the different screens to transfer the data and compiled it in a spreadsheet <a href="https://drive.google.com/file/d/1WVFvE8E1hBP9Sofu1fJUDNgBhrHUvaum/view?usp=sharing" target="_blank">here.</a>.
+I will use this data to support the amount of “new things” in the opera field, which is another motivator.

+* To create a timeline, I will use information from an article discussing Opera America’s Equity, Diversity, and Inclusion initiatives (<a href="https://medium.com/@OPERAAmerica/a-place-of-learning-7ca5dab93840" target="_blank">https://medium.com/@OPERAAmerica/a-place-of-learning-7ca5dab93840.</a>https://medium.com/@OPERAAmerica/a-place-of-learning-7ca5dab93840).
+This will allow me to tell a story of the steps being taken to promote diversity within opera and create an environment where all audiences feel welcomed.

+* There are more diverse opera audiences today than ever before.
+This data comes from the Opera America quick facts sheet, accessible at
+<a href="https://operaamerica.org/content/about/PressRoom/quick.aspx" target="_blank">https://operaamerica.org/content/about/PressRoom/quick.aspx.</a> Again, this emphasis on showing increases in diversity helps audiences to see that opera can be for them, which addresses one of the largest barriers for opera attendance.

 <a href="https://www.operaamerica.org" target="_blank">here.</a>
 ## Method and Medium